Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Model

-\textbf{Thresholds:} In the rest of the paper, $t_i(\vminus)$ refers to the threshold of buyer $i$ corresponding to the optimal auction for the feasibility constraint under study (see Lemma~\ref{taxation}).
-Whenever it is clear from context, we abbreviate $t_i(\vminus)$ or the function $t_i(\cdot)$ by $t_i$.
+\textbf{Thresholds.} In the remainder of the paper, $t_i(\vminus)$ refers to the threshold of buyer $i$ corresponding to the optimal mechanism for the feasibility constraint under study (see Lemma~\ref{taxation}).
+Whenever it is evident from the context, we abbreviate $t_i(\vminus)$ or the function $t_i(\cdot)$ by $t_i$.

-\textbf{Re-sampled thresholds:} We will often refer to the thresholds computed from independently re-sampled values: namely, for each buyer $i$, sample $v_{j,i}' \sim F_j$ for all $j \neq i$, and denote by $t_i(\vminus')$ the re-sampled threshold where $\vminus' = (v_{1,i}',\dots,v_{i-1,i}',v_{i+1,i}',\dots,v_{n,i}')$.
+\textbf{Re-sampled Thresholds.} We will often {refer to the} thresholds computed from independently re-sampled values: that is, for each buyer $i$, sample $v_{j,i}' \sim F_j$ for all $j \neq i$ and denoted by $t_i(\vminus')$ the re-sampled threshold where $\vminus' = (v_{1,i}',\dots,v_{i-1,i}',v_{i+1,i}',\dots,v_{n,i}')$.
 Observe that we do not reuse samples: for each buyer $i$, we freshly re-sample the values of all other buyers.
-We abbreviate $t_i(\vminus')$ by $t_i'$ whenever it is clear from the context. {Note that although for each $i$, the distribution of $t_i$ is the same as the distribution of $t_i'$, the $t_i'$'s are independent across $i$'s while the $t_i$'s are correlated.}
+We abbreviate $t_i(\vminus')$ by $t_i'$ whenever it is evident from the context. {Note that although for each $i$, the distribution of $t_i$ is the same as the distribution of $t_i'$, the values of $t_i'$, $i\in [n]$, are independent across $i$'s, while the $t_i$'s are correlated.}

-\textbf{Myersonian Posted Prices:} This refers to the tuple of $n$ (random) posted prices, one per buyer consisting of the re-sampled threshold $t_i'$ for buyer $i$.
-Note that as one would expect the thresholds depend on the feasibility constraint: this is because the optimal mechanism (the Myerson's mechanism) depend on the feasibility constraints $\feas$.
+{\textbf{Myersonian Posted Prices.} This refers to the tuple of $n$ (random) posted prices, one per buyer computed from the Myersonian pricing rule.
+It consists of the re-sampled threshold $t_i'$ for each buyer $i$.
+Note that the thresholds depend on the feasibility constraint: this is because the optimal mechanism depends on the feasibility constraint $\feas$.}